whisthq/whist/host-service/README.md

 #### Connecting with the protocol client

 1. Start your instance, ssh into it and go to `~/fractal/host-service`, then run `make run`.
 2. Once you see the host enter the event loop, open another terminal window, ssh into your instance, go to `~/fractal/host-service/mandelboxes` and run `./run_local_mandelbox_image.sh browsers/chrome`.
-This should start a mandelbox and you should see the output give a command to run the protocol client on your machine.
+This should start a mandelbox, and you should see the output give a command to run the protocol client on your machine.
 3. Run the protocol client on your local machine (follow the [protocol readme](https://github.com/fractal/fractal/tree/dev/protocol#building-the-protocol)).
 4. You should see a Chrome window open on your machine.